 FROM A BACKGROUND IN ACTIVISM AND COMMUNITY SERVICE...

-Nadarius Clark is a progressive community activist, organizer, and Delegate representing the 79th district, which covers parts of Norfolk, Portsmouth, and Chesapeake.
+Nadarius Clark is a working-class community activist, organizer, and Delegate in the Virginia General Assembly.
 He comes from a military family with a background in business entrepreneurship.
 He grew up in a strong faith community and attends Zion Community Church in Northern Suffolk.

 Born in Norfolk, he attended I.C.
 Norcom High School in downtown Portsmouth.
 He worked his first job at the age of 14 at his local 7-Eleven.
-He went on to college and graduated from Virginia Union University, an HBCU in Richmond.
+He went on to college and graduated from Virginia Union University, an HBCU in Richmond, where he studied the fine arts and was the head drum major of VUU’s “Ambassadors of Sound” marching band.
+After a house fire destroyed his family’s home in 2015 they rebuilt in the Churchland community in Portsmouth, where Nadarius’ mother, Annette, and father, Tony, still live.

-In 2016 Delegate Clark co-founded the charter chapter of Generation Now Network, an organization committed to faith-based activism, advocacy, and education.
+Nadarius Clark began his activism after a KKK march in 2016 disrupted classes on Nadarius Clark’s HBCU campus.
+Following this, Nadarius co-founded the charter chapter of Generation Now Network, an organization committed to faith-based activism, advocacy, and education.
 As a student leader at the Samuel DeWitt Proctor Conference in 2017, Nadarius rallied with leaders of the 1968 Memphis Sanitation Strike, and he went on to lobby in Washington D.C. for comprehensive expansion to Medicare and Medicaid.
+Nadarius further participated as an activist and organizer of the Black Lives Matter protests in Richmond and Hampton Roads following the murder of George Floyd.

 ...TO THE YOUNGEST DEMOCRAT EVER ELECTED TO THE HOUSE OF DELEGATES.

 In the general assembly, Delegate Clark has championed causes for equity and justice across a wide policy range.
-From taking on the debt collection industry, to addressing maternal mortality in the Black community, Delegate Clark has, and always will, put the working class families of the 79th district first.
+From taking on the debt collection industry, to addressing maternal mortality in the Black community, and fighting to protect a woman's right to choose, Delegate Clark has, and always will, put the working class families of Hampton Roads first.